 Fields of Study

 Language and communications studies, classics, drama, English, economics, European studies, film, history, history of art, Irish music, philosophy, political science, psychology, religions and theology, sociology, biochemistry, biology, botany, chemistry, computer science, environmental science, geography, geology, mathematics, microbiology, and physics.

 Fall Semester: mid-August to mid-December

 Spring Semester: early January to late May

 Trinity College accepts students by department.
-Students may select one to three departments, and indicate which courses they wish to take.
-The English and History departments may have limited spaces.
+Students may select one to three departments and indicate which courses they wish to take.
+The English and History departments have limited spaces.
 Students must select departments in which they have completed coursework at Pomona.